simisettyharshini/Tasky-Appln/README.md

 ### Local Storage Integration: Notes are stored in the browser's local storage, ensuring data persistence even after page refresh.
 ### Search Functionality: A built-in search bar allows users to find specific notes quickly.
 ### Responsive Design: Powered by Bootstrap, the layout adapts seamlessly to different screen sizes.
-### Here is the link to the application:  https://taskyappln.netlify.app/
+### Here is the link to the application:  taskyappln.netlify.app